 "This is not an easy issue, but we are working on it," Putin said adding "it is not easy because among other things we [Russia] have almost no competitors here [in Sambo]."

 According to the president, Sambo needs "to be developed further and popularized so that outstanding wrestlers would emerge in other countries, which in turn would express interest in taking part in the tournaments.
-This is when they will start supporting the bid to include Sambo into the Olympic program."
+This is when they will start supporting the bid to include Sambo in the Olympic program."

 Putin said that Sambo "is a national sport" in Russia, which "was generated of different martial arts of peoples of the USSR."